-Failure to follow other required procedures that do not directly affect students or performance in the classroom - 1.
-College supervisor becomes aware of the problem. - 2.
+Failure to follow other required procedures that do not directly affect students or

+- 1. College supervisor becomes aware of the problem. - 2.
 College supervisor confirms the behavior by talking to the student teacher and/or the cooperating teacher. - 3.
-A meeting among student teacher, Coordinator of Student Teaching, college supervisor, and (at the discretion of the coordinator) the cooperating teacher is held to discuss remediation of the problem. - 4.
-Student receives written notification from Coordinator of Student Teaching that: - a) states the nature of the offense and identifies required remediation. - b) states the consequence of failure to remediate: A second offense will result in a request for withdrawal or grade of "F." - c) states the student teacher's right to appeal: You have the right to file a written appeal.
-Your written appeal must be received by the Director of Education no later than five teaching days following receipt of this letter. - d) copies are sent to Director of Education and cooperating teacher.

-5. (a) Student teacher remedies offense and continues to student teach.
+A meeting between the student teacher, chair of educator preparation, college supervisor, and (at the discretion of the chair) the cooperating teacher is held to discuss remediation of the problem. - 4.
+A Professional Improvement Plan (PIP) may be developed with the student teacher that: - a) states the nature of the offense and identifies required remediation. - b) states the consequence of failure to remediate: A second offense will result in a request for withdrawal or grade of "F." - c) states the student teacher's right to appeal: You have the right to file a written appeal.
+Your written appeal must be received by the chair of educator preparation no later than five teaching days following receipt of this letter. - d) copies are sent to chair of educator preparation and cooperating teacher. - 5. (a) Student teacher remedies offense and continues to student teach.

-5. (b) Student teacher submits written appeal to director and continues to student teach during the appeal process.
+5. (b) Student teacher submits written appeal to chair and continues to student teach during the appeal process.

-Director responds, in writing, within 10 teaching days of receipt of the appeal.
+Chair responds, in writing, within 10 teaching days of receipt of the appeal.

-Option 1: Student teacher is exonerated; mitigating circumstances excuse the offense.

-Option 2: Student may continue to student teach with the understanding that a second offense of any nature may result in an immediate request for withdrawal from student teaching.
+- Option 1: Student teacher is exonerated; mitigating circumstances excuse the offense. - Option 2: Student may continue to student teach with the understanding that a second offense of any nature may result in an immediate request for withdrawal from student teaching.
 Withdrawals occurring after the last day to drop will result in a grade of WF.
 Normal refund policies apply.